How To Claim Compensation For A Brain Injury Due To Carbon Monoxide Poisoning? Can I Claim?

-Chronic exposure to low amounts of carbon monoxide can be caused by damaged gas equipment or appliances, or through working in places with inadequate ventilation.
+Chronic exposure to low amounts of carbon monoxide can be caused by damaged gas equipment or appliances or working in places with inadequate ventilation.
 The symptoms will often be similar to those who have had a mild level of exposure.

-Most people who experience mild symptoms or exposure levels will tend to make a full recovery when removed from the source.
+Most people who experience mild symptoms or exposure levels will recover when removed from the source fully.
 However, there can be persistent effects for some people.

-The effects of a brain injury due to carbon monoxide poisoning can include neuropsychiatric syndromes which impact on multiple parts of the brain leading to functional changes and many different symptoms, not just cognitive changes.
-If you have suffered the effects of any of these, you can claim brain injury due to carbon monoxide poisoning compensation.
+The effects of a brain injury due to carbon monoxide poisoning can include neuropsychiatric syndromes, which impact multiple parts of the brain leading to functional changes and many different symptoms, not just cognitive changes.
+If you have suffered the effects of any of these, it may be possible to claim compensation.

-People who are suffering from brain damage caused by carbon monoxide will have long-term difficulties and problems with things such as thinking, emotional control and overall behaviour, and using their body.
-The four areas where the largest impact can be seen are:
+People suffering from brain damage caused by carbon monoxide will have long-term difficulties and problems with thinking, emotional control and overall behaviour, and using their body.
+The four areas where the largest impact occurs are: